aaronbembenek/making-formulog-fast/artifact/README.md

 The skeleton Formulog C++ runtime can be found in the `formulog/src/main/resources/codegen/` directory.

 We expect that the amount of work needed to extend the compiler to support a new Formulog feature will typically be commensurate with the amount of work needed to extend the Formulog interpreter to handle that feature (an exception might be if Soufflé already supports some feature that Formulog does not, in which case extending the Formulog compiler might be easier than extending the interpreter).
-Thus, it should be lightweight to extend the compiler with a non-invasive feature (say, new primitive terms representing character literals).
+Thus, it should be lightweight to extend the compiler with a non-invasive feature (say, new primitive terms representing character literals, or new standard library functions).

 ### Eager Evaluation for the Formulog Interpreter